Though this year’s tax season may be over, it’s never too early to start planning for next year (and all subsequent

 To find someone in your area that has the credentials you are looking for, try searching the IRS’ directory, which includes tax preparers that have both the PTINs and professional credentials that are recognized by the IRS.

 All queen bookkeepers who are paid for their services are legally required to sign the returns they file.
 Make sure you ask prospective preparers to provide confirmation that they will sign their returns.
 If a preparer will not offer confirmation, keep on looking.

 Ask About e-Filing

 Any paid tax provider who files 10 or more returns is required to file electronically through the IRS’ e-file system.
 If the tax preparer you are considering does not offer e-filing, it could indicate that he or she doesn’t have as much experience as you would like, or worse, that the preparer really isn’t a professional.

 Consider the Fees

 Typically, legitimate tax preparers will charge you hourly for their services.
 If a preparer’s fees are based on the amount of your refund, or claims that he or she can get you a larger refund than someone else, these are red flags, and you should continue your search.

 A trustworthy tax preparer will always be available to answer your questions or offer advice, even after tax season comes to a close.
 There may be times throughout the year when you will need assistance.
 You should be able to depend on your tax preparer whenever you need him or her; if an individual is only available during tax season, be wary.

 If you are looking for a reputable tax preparer that you can rely on to efficiently prepare, handle and file your taxes, contact us today.
 Not only do we have extensive experience preparing taxes, but we will happily answer any and all questions that you may have to verify our validity.
-When it comes to finding a tax preparer, you want the best – and that’s exactly what we are, so call bookkeeping NYC today!
+When it comes to finding a tax preparer, you want the best – and that’s exactly what we are, so call an accountant nyc today!